 - Seeing caterpillars on your trees and trees’ leaves.

 If you suspect you have tree problems during our spring and summer months because of cankerworms, you need to call our tree doctors right away.
-We can fight off this type of tree infestation by treating your trees with pesticides.

 - Japanese beetles

 These tree insects are rather large for beetles.
 They can be ⅓” to ½” long.
 They also have a metallic-green body and wing covers that are bronze colored.
 In the sunlight, they look very metallic.

 Japanese beetles cause tree problems during Dallas/Fort Worth spring and summer months because they swarm tree canopies.
 These tree insects feed off canopy leaves, often only leaving behind the leaf skeleton.